LewisGaul/declarative-cli/README.md

 ```

-## Known Limitations
+### Known Limitations

+- Many of the commands not yet implemented - just provided to illustrate the CLI capabilities.
-Does not seem to work properly with pyenv - uses the base python executable on Linux, which may be of a different version.
+- Creating a venv does not seem to work properly with pyenv - uses the base python executable on Linux, which may be of a different version.